mpi4py/mpi4py-fft/docs/paper/paper.md

 unknowns.

 ``mpi4py-fft`` provides a flexible distributed NumPy array interface, which allows for further reuse in applications beyond the FFT.
-In fact, the distributed array interface can be used for boosting performance through MPI-based parallelism in any algorithm able to operate on local arrays by processing undivided axes.
+The distribution requires at least one undivided axis, but apart from that there are no restrictions nor limitations.
+The interface can simply be used to boost performance of global array operations through MPI.

 # Acknowledgements